 Instrument Rental — If you do not own an instrument and are currently paying to rent one, your scholarship will also cover the cost of your instrument rental while you are a Mosaic Scholar.

-Underwritten --- W.K.
-Kellogg Foundation, The Herbert H. and Grace A. Dow Foundation, Bank of America Charitable Foundation, and Pioneer Construction.
+The Herbert H. and Grace A. Dow Foundation, W.K.
+Kellogg Foundation, and Pioneer Construction.